Miaye-stone/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. Betty in my first directory - Move the file betty from /tmp/ to /tmp/my_first_directory.
 8. Bye bye Betty - script that Delete the file betty
 9. Bye bye My first directory - a script to Delete the directory my_first_directory that is in the /tmp directory.
+10. Back to the future - a script that changes the working directory to the previous one.